 Moveable feast begins at sunset

 These days, as the Arab calendar is 10 days shorter than the Gregorian, Ramadan has become literally a moveable feast.
-Last year (2019) its dates were 5th May to 4th June.
-Next year it will be 12th April until 11th May.
+In 2019 its dates were 5th May to 4th June.
+Next year it will be begin on 8th February 2027 and end on 9th March.
 The ‘Month of Heat’ will actually take place over Christmas in 2032.

-Eid al-Fitr begins in the evening of Saturday, 23rd May and ends in the evening of Sunday, 24th May this year.
-Muslim days follow the Middle-East pattern of beginning at sunset the previous day (to us).
-So although Ramadan began on 23rd April, that was in the evening and was Friday 24th to them, in a manner of speaking.
+Eid al-Fitr begins in the evening of Thursday 19th March (it marks the end of Ramadan) and finishes in the evening of Friday 20th March 2026.
+Muslim days follow the Middle-Eastern pattern of beginning at sunset the previous day (to us).
+So although Ramadan began in 2026 on 17th February, that was in the evening and was Wednesday 18th to them, in a manner of speaking.
 They will refer to each day by its Islamic date.

 ’Religion of works’ is deeply spiritual

-We dismiss Islam as a ‘religion of works’ because of its insistence on ‘doing things’.
+We dismiss Islam as a ‘religion of works’ because of its insistence on ‘doing things’ rather than repentance and renewal.
 Muslims ‘do’ fasting.
-They ‘do’ alms.
+They ‘do’ alms and attend the mosque.
 They ‘do’ their ‘hajj’ or pilgrimage.
 We think that because it is a ‘religion of works’ there is no spiritual content or spiritual power to it.
 Nothing could be further from the truth.
 Each Muslim regards himself as first and foremost a spiritual being.
-A spirit world of jinn (spirits: angels or demons – hence the word ‘genie’), charms, divination, holy days, spiritual proclamations, blessings and curses are everyday reality for Muslims.
+A spirit world of jinn (spirits: angels or demons – hence the word ‘genie’), charms, divination, holy days, spiritual proclamations, blessings and curses are an everyday reality for Muslims.

-For example, every time a Muslim speaks the shahada or cries it from a mosque, he proclaims and decrees his god is the only one and that a certain 7th-century Arab trader was and is his only messenger.
+For example, every time a Muslim speaks the shahada or cries it from a mosque five times a day, he proclaims and decrees that his god is the only one and that a certain 7th-century Arab trader was and is his only messenger.

 You see how, even though I know the power of Jesus Christ to deliver from and nullify such a claim, I will not even give it air-time.
 How the angels of heaven must weep each time they hear that proclamation, in whatever language.
 How they must long to hear Christians audibly proclaim, ‘Jesus Christ is King of kings, to the glory of God the Father.’